 Location: 22500 Cristo Rey Dr, Los Altos, CA 95022

-Good to know: playground, picnic areas, hiking trails, biking trails, Deer Hollow Farm, farm animals, organic garden, equestrian trails, restrooms.
+Good to know: playground, picnic areas, hiking trails, biking trails, Deer Hollow Farm, farm animals.

 4. Los Gatos Creek County Park (Campbell)

-Heading out of Sunnyvale, budget about 12 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Sunnyvale, budget about 12 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 1250 Dell Ave, Campbell, CA 95008

-Good to know: fishing ponds, creek access, trails, picnic areas, restrooms, casting ponds, wildlife habitat.
+Good to know: fishing ponds, creek access, trails, picnic areas, restrooms, casting ponds.

 Planning a specific day?
 Check the Los Gatos Creek County Park status page for closures first.